Solve your model

 )

-# Create a Sudoku problem instance using the grid
+# Create an instance of the Sudoku problem using the specified grid.

 sp = SudokuProblem(grid=my_grid)